-When it comes to both the HUD-1 and the Closing Disclosure, don't assume that the closing agent is always correct.
-Mistakes happen.
-I've been in more than one closing where an error was found at the last minute.
+Don't assume that the closing agent is always correct, whether you're dealing with the HUD-1 or the Closing Disclosure.
+Mistakes can and do happen, and errors can be found at the last minute.
 Ask as many questions as necessary to help you understand all charges.

 Section L, Settlement Charges: Lines 700-1400

-If you printed the HUD-1, flip to Section L on page 2.
-That's where many entries are tabulated before being brought forward to page 1.
+Many entries are tabulated before being brought forward to page 1 in Section L or page 2.
 Columns contain charges that are paid from either the borrower's or the seller's funds.
-Your closing statement probably won't have entries in all lines.
+Your closing statement probably won't have entries in all these lines.

 Section 700, Agency Commissions

-This section deals with the commission paid to real estate agencies.
-Lines 701 and 702 show how commissions are split between two participating agencies.
+This section deals with the commissions paid to real estate agencies.
+Lines 701 and 702 show how the commissions are split between two participating agencies.

-Commissions are usually paid from the seller's funds.
-However, a buyer's agent who sells a for-sale-by-owner home may be paid by his or her client, not the seller.
+Commissions are usually paid from the seller's funds, but a buyer's agent who sells "for sale by owner" home might be paid by their client, not the seller.

 Section 800, Items Payable in Connection with Loan

-The entries on these lines are most often paid from the buyer's funds, although in some cases sellers agree to pay specified amounts to help the buyer close.
+The entries on these lines are most often paid from the buyer's funds, although sellers might agree to pay specified amounts to help the buyer close in some cases.

-Line 801 shows the fee the lender charged for processing or originating the loan.
-If the fee is a percentage of the loan amount, the percentage will be stated.
+- Line 801 shows the fee the lender charged for processing or originating the loan.
+The percentage will be stated if the fee is a percentage of the loan amount.

-Line 803 is used to record appraisal fees.
-You may have paid the fee when you applied for the loan.
-If so, it should be marked "POC," for paid outside of closing.
-The amount would be shown, but would not be included in the total fees you bring to settlement.
+- Line 804 is used to record appraisal fees.
+You might have paid these when you applied for the loan.
+If so, it should be marked POC, for paid outside of closing.
+The amount would be shown, but it would not be included in the total fees you bring to settlement.

-Line 805 includes charges for inspections done at the request of the lender.
-Other pest and structural inspections are recorded in another area.
+- Line 805 also includes charges for inspections done at the request of the lender.
+Other pests and structural inspections are recorded in another area.

-Lines 808 to 811 are used for miscellaneous items connected with the loan, such as fees paid to a mortgage broker.
+- Lines 808 through 811 are used for miscellaneous items connected with the loan, such as fees paid to a mortgage broker.

 Section 900, Items Required by Lender to be Paid in Advance

 These charges are typically paid by the buyer.
-They are all items which the lender requires, but which are not always paid to the lender.
+They're all items the lender requires, but which are not always paid to the lender.

-Line 901 is used to record interest that is collected at settlement for the time period between closing and the first monthly payment.
+- Line 901 is used to record interest that's collected at settlement for the time period between closing and the first monthly mortgage payment.

-Line 902 shows mortgage insurance premiums that are due at settlement.
+- Line 902 shows mortgage insurance premiums that are due at settlement.
 Escrow reserves for mortgage insurance are recorded later.
-If your mortgage insurance is a lump sum payment good for the life of the loan it should be noted.
+It should be noted here if your mortgage insurance is a lump sum payment that's good for the life of the loan.

-Line 903 is used to record hazard insurance premiums that must be paid at settlement in order to have immediate insurance on the property.
-It is not used for insurance reserves that will go into escrow.
+- Line 903 is used to record hazard insurance premiums that must be paid at settlement to have immediate insurance coverage on the property.
+It's not used for insurance reserves that will go into escrow.

 Section 1000, Reserves Deposited with Lender

 This section is used to itemize escrow funds collected by the lender from the borrower for such things as hazard insurance and property taxes.
-The number of months charged varies, but there are limits as to how much the lender can collect.
+The number of months charged can vary, but there are limits as to how much the lender can collect.

 Section 1100, Title Charges

-Title charges include fees directly related to the transfer of titles , such as the title examination, title search, document preparation, and fees for the title insurance policy.
+Title charges include fees directly related to the transfer of title, such as the title examination, title search, document preparation, and fees for the title insurance policy.
 They are normally charged to the buyer.

-The fees for the abstract or title search and examination are entered in lines 1102 and 1103.
-If the same person performs both duties, a lump sum will be entered in line 1103.
-If the person doing the work is a title company or attorney, charges are entered later, in lines 1107 or 1108.
+- The fees for the abstract or title search and examination are entered on lines 1102 and 1103.
+A lump sum will be entered in line 1103 if the same person performs both duties.
+Charges are entered later, on lines 1107 or 1108, if the person doing the work is a title company or attorney.

-Line 1105 records charges for deed preparations and such bills as work on mortgages and notes.
+- Line 1105 records charges for deed preparations, as well as work on mortgages and notes.

-Lines 1111 to 1113 are used to enter other title-related charges which vary by location.
+- Lines 1111 to 1113 are used to enter other title-related charges, which can vary by location.
 Entries might include a fee to a county tax collector for a tax certificate or a fee to a private tax service.